LemmyNet/jerboa/CONTRIBUTING.md

 ## Ways to contribute

 - Participate here and start answering questions.
-- File GitHub issues for big reports from /c/Jerboa.
+- File GitHub issues for bug reports from /c/Jerboa.
 Watch the project for duplicate reports and link them to the first report so devs can easily close dupes.
 - File new bug reports for issues you find.
 - Add missing translations